2019 Washington Nationals postseason: Game 4, October 7

 Finally tiring with one out in the seventh inning, Scherzer allowed a single to left fielder Matt Beaty and walked second baseman Gavin Lux and catcher Will Smith, but, with the bases loaded, he struck out pinch hitter Chris Taylor and induced a groundout by right fielder Joc Pederson – who narrowly missed a bases-clearing double or triple when he drove Scherzer's first pitch hard down the right field line, only to have it land about an inch (2.5 cm) foul – to keep the Dodgers from scoring.
 At the end of the inning, Scherzer left the game after 109 pitches – 72 of them strikes – allowing only four hits, walking three, and striking out seven.
 During the remainder of the game, each team managed only one single.
 Sean Doolittle and Daniel Hudson combined to pitch a scoreless final two innings for Washington, and the Nationals won 6–1, evening the series at 2–2 and forcing a decisive Game 5 at Dodger Stadium two nights later.

 With entire sections in the upper deck nearly empty, Game 4 was the first playoff game in the history of Nationals Park that did not sell out, drawing only 36,847 fans, filling the stadium to only 89 percent of its capacity.
 It was one of three MLB Division Series games that did not sell out that day; the NLDS game at St. Louis and the 2019 American League Division Series game at Tampa Bay also did not sell out.

+Monday, October 7, 2019 6:40 pm EDT at Nationals Park in Washington, D.C.